doubility-sky/daydayup/shell.md

 ## Tools
+- :star:[shellcheck](https://github.com/koalaman/shellcheck), a static analysis tool for shell scripts https://www.shellcheck.net
 - [explainshell](https://github.com/idank/explainshell/) is a tool (with a web interface) capable of parsing man pages, extracting options and explain a given command-line by matching each argument to the relevant help text in the man page. http://www.explainshell.com/
 - [cheat](https://github.com/cheat/cheat) allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.
-- [shellcheck](https://github.com/koalaman/shellcheck), a static analysis tool for shell scripts https://www.shellcheck.net
 - [cli](https://github.com/urfave/cli) is a simple, fast, and fun package for building command line apps in Go.
 The goal is to enable developers to write fast and distributable command line applications in an expressive way.
 - [Generic Colouriser](https://github.com/garabik/grc) is yet another colouriser (written in python) for beautifying your logfiles or output of commands.
 - [CLI: improved](https://remysharp.com/2018/08/23/cli-improved) - [zh-CN](https://docs.xindong.com/utilities/cli-improved.html)
 - [Modern Unix](https://github.com/ibraheemdev/modern-unix): A collection of modern/faster/saner alternatives to common unix commands.
+- [Distrobox](https://github.com/89luca89/distrobox): Use any linux distribution inside your terminal.
+Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.

 ### [[Python]]
 - [我可以使用Python作为Bash替换吗？](http://www.tracholar.top/2018/06/08/can-i-use-python-as-a-bash-replacement/)